-- I may post edit the photograph in a special app or Instagram itself.
+- I may post and edit the photograph in a special app or on Instagram itself.
 If I have time I’ll move the files to my computer and edit them in Photoshop where I can adjust the lighting and some other settings.
 Then I’ll optimise the file size for viewing online and transfer it back to my phone so I can upload it.

 - I’ll add up to 30 hashtags in the comments.
 I like to research the hashtags so that there is a mix of specific, mid-range and trending hashtags.
-A good set of hashtags will ensure that the post if found by the right target audience.
+A good set of hashtags will ensure that the post is found by the right target audience.

 An effective image needs to be posted during a popular time – this is usually when I’m off the clock, so I’m working on my overtime rates.

-Last year Instagram has changed its algorithm and adopted the Facebook model of users needing ‘to pay to play’.
+Last year, Instagram changed its algorithm and adopted the Facebook model of users needing ‘to pay to play’.
 Therefore, I would recommend this post is boosted to a specific targeted audience which requires a modest budget.
 For example, I would recommend boosting this post over 3 to 7 days to an Australian audience, over 18 who are interested in herbal tea.